Syllabus

 Week 6

-Expectations and higher moments of random variables.
+Expectations and moments of random variables.

 Week 7